AllenNeuralDynamics/harp.core.rp2040/examples/harp_c_app_example/README.md

 At this point you do one of the following:
 * drag-and-drop the created **\*.uf2** file into the mass storage device that appears on your pc.
 * flash with [picotool](https://github.com/raspberrypi/picotool)

-## Editing the Firmware
-If you edit the CMakeLists.txt, you need to update the build folder (or recreate it).
-If the build folder already exists, from within it invoke `cmake ..` like above.
-Then invoke `make` as usual.

-## Implementation Details
-TODO